Chengcheng-Xiao/mse404/docs/labs/lab04/readme.md

     direction).

 ## Periodic Boundary Conditions and Atomic Positions

+Now we are going to look at how the atomic positions in the input file are specified.

 Absolute Cartesian coordinates $\mathbf{r}=[x,y,z]$ and fractional coordinates
 $\mathbf{r}_f=(x_f,y_f,z_f)$ are related by the three lattce vectors
 $\mathbf{a},\mathbf{b},\mathbf{c}$ as follows: